Developments and responsible ownership

 Read more

 Together with its investment managers, the Trustee takes steps to actively monitor and take account of ESG issues when investing the Fund’s assets.
 The Trustee exercises voting and other rights associated with the assets it holds and engages with companies it invests in so that management can work to address investor concerns.
 The Trustee’s Asset & Liability Committee (ALCO) has approved the ROP and this was reviewed once during the reporting period (at the February ALCO meeting).
 The ROP includes principles which the Trustee and investment managers (on its behalf) apply to the investment process.
 The Trustee is prepared to sell assets that do not comply with those principles.
-Investment decisions are made by the Trustee taking account of all relevant factors in line with Trustee duties to act in members’ best financial interests.
+Investment decisions are made by the Trustee taking account of all relevant factors in line with trustee duties to act in members’ best financial interests.
 The responsible ownership governance process is integral to the investment management process overseen by ALCO.
 The Trustee’s executive team and retained investment adviser, RIEL, is responsible for strategic investment management and asset allocation which incorporates responsible ownership.
 ALCO has an ESG sub-committee (ESGC) with delegated responsibility for developing policy, monitoring and reporting of ESG issues.

 During the reporting period, the Trustee has received reporting on all ESG activity in the Fund and has received regular training on ESG issues, including climate change.
 The ESGC met each quarter to oversee implementation of the ROP and respond to market developments and public consultations.